Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 But why should a business, Apple or otherwise, value their intellectual property?

-IP valuation is important for these 8 key areas:
+The valuation of intellectual property is important for these 8 key areas:

-Understanding the value of IP helps businesses make informed decisions about where to invest their resources, how to prioritize research and development (R&D) efforts, and which technologies or brands to develop further.
+Understanding how much intellectual property is worth helps businesses make informed decisions about where to invest their resources, how to prioritize research and development (R&D) efforts, and which technologies or brands to develop further.

 Publicly traded companies are often required by regulatory bodies to report the value of their intangible assets accurately.